 Though taking the futureless present as our starting point, our first issue is also in a way performing burial rites for the dead generations who have populated the collapse of the communist horizon in East Asia.
 This issue therefore begins with a long-form article on the socialist era, “Sorghum and Steel: The Socialist Developmental Regime and the Forging of China,” the first in a three-part series aiming to narrate a new economic history of China (the next two parts will be included in subsequent issues), before moving on to a pair of analytic articles on contemporary urban and rural struggles, as well as original translations and interviews with individuals engaged in them.

 Print copies of issue 1 are available to order from AK-UK (best if ordering within Europe), Light Logistics (if ordering within Asia), and AK-US (if ordering within the Americas).
-They are also available for purchase at Gleebooks & Jura (Sydney); New International (Melbourne); HK Reader (Hong Kong); 56a Infoshop, Housmans & Freedom Press (London); News from Nowhere (Liverpool); and Bluestockings (New York).
+They are also available for purchase at Gleebooks & Jura (Sydney); New International (Melbourne); HK Reader (Hong Kong); 56a Infoshop, Housmans, Hoxton & Freedom Press (London); News from Nowhere (Liverpool); and Bluestockings (New York).

 Lower-resolution, printable PDFs of the interior and cover are also available for free download.